freespek/ssf-mc/EXPERIMENTS.md

 **August 2024**

-This page summarizes the experiments conducted in the project.
-While running times may vary between machines, we expect these experiments to be reproducible.
-More precisely, this means that if you run the experiments with the same parameters, you should obtain the same results.
+This page summarizes the experiments conducted throughout the project.

-The above statement about reproducibility comes with a caveat: When using randomized symbolic execution, there is still a chance that you might find an invariant violation later, unless we support the invariant with an inductive proof in another experiment.

-If you have any questions about our experimental setup and the experiments, feel free to ask [Igor Konnov][].

 ## 1. Experimental setup

+### Reproducibility

+We expect all our experiments to be reproducible in a qualitative sense.
+This means that if you run them with the same parameters, you should obtain the same results; running times may however vary between machines.

+The above statement comes with a caveat: When using randomized symbolic execution (`apalache simulate`), there is still a chance that you might find an invariant violation later, unless we support the invariant with an inductive proof in another experiment.

+### Environment

 **Hardware**.
 We conducted the experiments on a dedicated AMD Ryzen 9 5950X 16-Core Processor with 128GB of RAM.
 This powerful machine allowed us to run